 A Disk Storage Capacity graph charts the amount of total and used space, in gigabytes, on an Element's disk.
 This includes VMware vCenter servers, ESX servers, and VMs.
-For VMs that are receiving metrics from the up.time agent, the capacity of the file systems are also available.
+For VMs that are receiving metrics from the Uptime Infrastructure Monitor agent, the capacity of the file systems are also available.